 |2.||What business processes and cultural considerations provide views on the organization’s actual vs. perceived innovation?||What business processes and cultural considerations should provide views on the organization’s actual vs. perceived innovation?|

 |3.||Where is the technology part of your organization to introduce innovation?||Where should technology be a part of your organization to introduce innovation?|

 |4.||When were you informed about the innovation pursuits and feedback needs?||When should you have been informed about the innovation pursuits and feedback needs?|

 |5.||Why having innovative ideas about your daily tasks is important?||Why anyone beyond you should care about innovative ideas about your daily tasks?|

-By starting to ask the above opening set of questions, you will start to decipher where efforts are concentrated (e.g., people, processes, products, services and technologies) within your organization and what you could do to connect the dots.
+By starting to ask the above opening set of questions, you will start to decipher where efforts are concentrated (e.g., people, processes, products, services, and technologies) within your organization and what you could do to connect the dots.
 You will begin to understand if innovation is just a buzzword in your organization or something more.
 You will begin to understand if there are biases and barriers to innovation within your organization.
-You will being to understand if your organization actually learned its lessons from previous innovation efforts and if new innovation efforts included improvements from previous failures.
+You will be able to understand if your organization actually learned its lessons from previous innovation efforts and if new innovation efforts included improvements from previous failures.
 And lastly, you will begin to understand if failure for the sake of innovation in your organization is really an option.